-Disabled Person and Family Support Program: coordinates and purchases services and items to assist employed adults with disabilities to maintain their independence.
-The program also helps families keep family members with disabilities in their homes.
+Disabled Person and Family Support Program: coordinates and purchases services and items to encourage employable disabled people who live independently to remain or become employed and assist disabled adults who reside in an independent living situation to maintain their maximum level of independence and prevent out of home placement.
 This program is funded by state funds.

 Social Services Block Grant: provides supports to enable clients; 1) to experience the optimal level of health, safety and independence in a healthy and safe home environment; 2) to be able to receive ongoing support from unpaid caregivers; and 3) to prevent, reduce or eliminate the risk of abuse, neglect and exploitation.
 Services to the elderly and persons with disabilities include adult day care, chore services, home-delivered and congregate meals and transportation.
-This is a federally funded program.
+This is a federal and state funded program.